Released: 17th June 2002

 Chart run: 3-6-7-9-11-19-28-34-44-60

 In the ’90s and early ‘00s, pop music had a reputation for superficiality.
-And with escalating levels of fame, our pop stars were occasionally accused of being out of touch with reality.
-Thankfully, in 2002 Christina Milian released When You Look At Me; a killer track that assured that the value of being socially aware and non-judgemental hadn’t been lost on her.
+And with escalating levels of fame, pop stars were occasionally accused of being out of touch with reality.
+Thankfully, in 2002 Christina Milian released When You Look At Me; a killer track that assured the value of being socially aware and non-judgemental hadn’t been lost on her.

 Regardless of the message it was trying to portray, When You Look At Me is a brilliant pop song expertly produced by Bloodshy & Avant.
-Unlike the R&B leanings of her earlier material, this single is much more of a “fun for Europe” number with a bouncy beat and doo-wop electric guitars (funnily enough, it didn’t chart in America).
-There’s even a hint of a squelchy electro beat that occasionally leaks through the production – an early sign of the direction that Bloodshy & Avant would later pursue.
-Nonetheless, even as one of the production team’s earlier high-profile gigs, it shows a lot of promise, with a series of punctuated elements that complement the track without ever threatening to overshadow the whole song.
-For at the heart of When You Look At Me is a masterfully crafted chorus that goes off.
-The: “Tell me who do you think you see, you’re standing in your corner looking out, on me…” hook flows with a nursery rhyme-esque rhythm that feels curiously familiar and still utterly satisfying.
-The track is often overlooked – perhaps because it lacks the profile of the bigger pop moments of the early ’00s – but from a technical perspective, it’s just as well constructed.
+Unlike the R&B leanings of Christina Milian‘s earlier material, this single is much more of a “fun for Europe” number with a bouncy beat and doo-wop electric guitars (funnily enough, it didn’t chart in America).
+There’s even a hint of a squelchy electro beat that occasionally leaks through the production; an early sign of the direction that Bloodshy & Avant would later pursue.
+However, even as one of the production team’s earlier high-profile gigs, it shows a lot of promise, with a series of punctuated elements that complement the track without ever threatening to overshadow the whole song.

-Of course, one simply cannot discuss When You Look At Me without acknowledging the lyrics.
-It’s here that the track rapidly escalates from the relatively formulaic into the utterly surreal.
+Equally as notable – albeit for a slightly different reason – about When You Look At Me are the lyrics.
+It’s here the track rapidly escalates from the relatively formulaic into the utterly surreal.
 The first verse focuses on Christina Milian addressing people’s perception of her: “You’re probably thinking that I want those things, cash, cars, diamond rings”.
-Realistically people weren’t thinking of her in that way, and you almost feel it’s a sentiment that would have been better served to someone like Jennifer Lopez, whose 2001 hit Play had been co-written (and co-sung) by Christina Milian.
-Within the context of a song about not taking people at face value, it’s perfectly sound logic.
-But by the time we reach the second verse When You Look At Me suddenly moves in a most unexpected direction:
+Realistically people weren’t thinking of her in that way; it’s a sentiment that would have been better served to someone like Jennifer Lopez, whose 2001 hit Play had been co-written (and co-sung) by Christina Milian.
+Nonetheless, within the context of a song about not taking people at face value, it’s reasonably logical.

-Although it didn’t fare well in America, When You Look At Me was a solid hit across Europe and in the UK peaked at #3, matching the success of AM To PM.
-It was a success for sure, but behind the scenes, trouble was brewing.
-There were disagreements about Christina Milian’s image (the proposed third single was quite a different prospect from the first two) and her debut album was eventually shelved indefinitely in America.
-Ultimately that meant the campaign was rapidly curtailed, and while When You Look At Me was a hit, it’s longevity seemed to be hampered by Christina Milian’s momentum grinding to a sudden halt.
-It essentially rendered this single a forgotten gem from the tail-end of the bubblegum pop era.
-But it’s well worth revisiting because even without the sheer spectacle of the second verse, this is an absolute bop.
+Although it didn’t fare well in America, When You Look At Me was a success across Europe and matched the #3 peak of AM To PM in the UK.
+The track actually outperformed its predecessor, selling 162,000 copies to become the 52nd biggest hit of 2002.
+Things appeared to be going well, but behind the scenes, trouble was brewing.
+There were disagreements about Christina Milian’s image and her debut album was eventually shelved indefinitely in America.
+Ultimately that meant the campaign was curtailed and growing momentum came to a sudden halt.
+It essentially rendered When You Look At Me an oft-overlooked gem from the tail-end of the bubblegum pop era.